SparkPost/support-docs/support/user-guide/managing-users.md

 **Templates**: Content and campaign management user.
 These users can manage Templates, AB Tests, Recipient Lists, Suppressions.
 They also have view only access to Domains, Subaccounts, IP Pools, and all reporting and analytics features.

 **Reporting**: Data analytics user.
 They have access to all reporting features and view only access to Domains, Subaccounts, and IP Pools.
 Reporting users can't edit any account or feature settings.
+Reporting users can optionally be assigned to a specific subaccount.

 ### Adding Users To Your Account